c3g/epivar-browser/readme.md

      **Generate with**: `mkdir -p ./data/mergedTracks`
      Config: `config.paths.mergedTracks` (directory)
      Notes: Make sure there is enough space for those tracks.
+ - Gemini database: This contains variants' data.
+     **Generate with**: Copy it or mount over `sshfs`.
+     Notes: Accessing it over `sshfs` in development is slow because the `gemini` command needs to read it a lot.
+It might be easier to call `gemini` directly on `beluga`.
+See the comment in `./models/samples.js` about the `gemini()` function for more details.
+     Fetching the chromosomes list can also be expensive, so for development you might want to hardcode the list in the config at `config.development.chroms` once you know what that list is.

 ### Application